About

 We urge you to come out and participate as a member or a volunteer or to simply have fun at our Markets and Events as we move forward into the next century.

 Introduced by the early British settlers, the Millarville Races were the continuation of a racing tradition in England and Ireland.
-The first Race Committee was formed on 3rd June 1905, when the residents of Millarville met to discuss the possible organization of an event.
+The first Race Committee was formed on 3rd June 1905, when some settlers of Millarville met to discuss the possible organization of an event.
 The land for the racetrack was granted to the Committee by Raymond DeMalherbe rent-free for the first thirty-five years.
-The first Millarville races were held later that month, making the race meet the oldest in Alberta.
+The first Millarville Races were held later that month, making the race meet the oldest in Alberta.

 The track lay in an east-west direction and was simply marked out on the ground.
 In I906, an inside rail was built, and an outside rail followed.
 In 1911, the first shed, with thirty stalls, was constructed with a committee room at one end.
 The stalls were rented out for a dollar for the duration of the meet.
 Later a grandstand was built over the stalls.
 During the First World War, racing was discontinued at the track in 1916 and 1917 but resumed in 1918 when the proceeds were donated to the Red Cross.